 shuffle_mode='batch' option in the

 fit method.
-This will speed up the training process by pulling a batch of data from disk and shuffling tethat batch, rather than shuffling across the whole dataset.
+This will speed up the training process by shuffling batches of data, rather than shuffling across the whole dataset.

 plt.figure() plt.scatter(x=y_pred[:, 0], y=y_pred[:, 1], c=y) plt.set_xlabel('ivis 1') plt.set_ylabel('ivis 2') plt.show()

 With anomalies being shown in yellow, we can see that

 ivis is able to pin point anomalous observations.